dineshkp-dev/github_jobs_app/README.md

 ### `npm start`

-To run the application in developer mode, please also use the local development server available at: [local dev server](https://github.com/dineshkp-dev/github_jobs_dev_server)
+To run the application in developer mode, please also use the local development server available at: [local dev server project](https://github.com/dineshkp-dev/github_jobs_dev_server)
 The configurations can be setup in the '.env.dev' file

 ### `npm run build`